getodk/central-backend/docs/api.md

 _(introduced: version 2023.3)_

-Version 2023.3 provides several new endpoints for accessing information about Entities, and introduces the ability to _create_,  _update_, and _soft-delete_ Entities via the API.
+Version 2023.3 brings further core enhancements to Datasets and Entities, including several new endpoints for accessing information about Entities, as well as the ability to _create_,  _update_, and _soft-delete_ Entities via the API.

 An Entity is a specific person, place, or thing.
-Entities are contained within [Datasets](#reference/datasets) and much more information about how to set up and use Datasets can be found in the [Datasets](#reference/datasets) section of this documentation.
-Think of a single Entity as a data row with a Dataset.
-The following API endpoints will let you perform CRUD (create, read, update and delete) operations on Entities.
+Datasets represent collections of Entities.
+More information about how to set up and use Datasets can be found in the [Datasets](#reference/datasets) section of this documentation.

 ## Retrieving Entities [/projects/{projectId}/datasets/{datasetName}/entities]